How Often Do Golf Courses Change Hole Locations?

 Keeping the hole locations the same would mean that players would always use the same shots approach or off the tee for a par three which would make the game much less interesting, especially if you repeat the same routine every day.

 Therefore, golf courses rotate hole locations, forcing the players to change their strategy and adjust the way they approach every hole.

 Also, as I explained already, moving the holes to easier locations on busy days can significantly increase the pace of play, making a day on the course a more enjoyable experience for everyone.

 While you may take it for granted and not think much about it, the staff on the golf courses does a lot of work behind the scenes to make the playing experience as enjoyable as possible and to preserve the integrity of the playing surface.

-One of the things they do on a regular changes the locations of golf holes.
+One of the things they do regularly is change the location of golf holes.

 At larger and busier courses this is done every day, while others may do it less frequently, but still at least once a week.